Wealthsimple review – Is it the best choice for investors in the UK?

 One of the key attractions of robo-advisors is the low fees charged for managing a client's investments, but these fees do vary across the various advisors.

-Wealthsimple charge an annual fee of 0.7% (first £5,000 free in year1) This annual fee is reduced to 0.5% for investments over £100,000.
+Wealthsimple charge an annual fee of 0.7% (first £10,000 via our this offer) This annual fee is reduced to 0.5% for investments over £100,000.
 In addition to this there is an ETF charge averaging at 0.2% per year.

 Scalable Capital charge an annual fee of 0.75% on the total amount invested, with no reduced fee for larger investments.
 In addition there is an ETF charge averaging at 0.25% per year.